Alan-Victor/Alan-Victor/README.md

 - 👋 Hi, I’m Alan-Victor
 - 👀 I get excited while generating insights from Business Data and solving the Business problems.
 - 🌱 I’m actively learning all about Data, Data Skills and Data Tools
-- 💞️ I’m looking to collaborate on projects related to Data/Business Analytics and Business Intelligence Projects
+- 💞️ I’m looking to collaborate on projects related to Data/Business Analytics or Business Intelligence
 - 📫 How to reach me : alanvictor.social@gmail.com or connect with me on LinkedIn or Twitter

 ## 🔗 Links